anzbert/midi_blows/README.md

 - 1x Arduino Pro Micro
 - 1x BME280 Pressure Sensor
-- 1x 10ml Syringe
+- 1x 10ml Syringe as a pressure container for the sensor
+- (Optional) Some thin Tubing + Mouth piece to blow into

 Recipe:

 - Wire it all up via I2C like it was a weather station.
 - Get a syringe.
 Something like 10ml (ok size) or 20ml (Bit big.
 Feels a bit like blowing something else 😆).
 Drill a tight whole into it for the cable and put the sensor into it.
+If you have tubing you can use that to blow into.
+May require some kind of mouth piece as well.
 - Map the CC to your VST parameter, and blow into it while playing your midi keyboard.

 ## Tips